samsonasik/ErrorHeroModule/README.md

 ***b.
 For ZF Expressive application***

+> You need to use Zend\ServiceManager for service container and Zend\View for template engine.

 For [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton) ^1.0, It's should already just works!

 For [zend-expressive-skeleton](https://github.com/zendframework/zend-expressive-skeleton) ^2.0 (upcoming), you need to open `config/pipeline.php` and add the `ErrorHeroModule\Middleware\Expressive::class` middleware after default `ErrorHandler::class` registration: